anvilco/react-ui/packages/react-signature-modal/README.md

 ## Props

+### id
+*string* - html id attribute, overriding the `id` will also remove all default styling for the `react-siganture-modal`.
+If you just want to override specific styling elements use the `anvilFrameProps` below.

 ### iframeURL

 *string (required)* - A URL to the Anvil signature page generated from the [`generateEtchSignURL` GraphQL mutation](https://www.useanvil.com/docs/api/e-signatures#controlling-the-signature-process-with-embedded-signers).
 The signature frame will be displaying the signing page through this URL.